The two-clock problem in population dynamics: Multitype branching processes

-Here we compute the asymptotic ancestral process of an individual, which is a Markov renewal process, in two different ways, using Eqs.~\eqref{eq:pop_bwd_N} and \eqref{eq:pop_bwd_T}.
+Here we compute the asymptotic backward process of an individual, which is itself a Markov renewal process, in two different ways using Eqs.~\eqref{eq:pop_bwd_N} and \eqref{eq:pop_bwd_T}.
 Start with the $t$-ensemble and fix an organism $x$.
-Following Eq.~\eqref{eq:pop_bwd_T}, the probability of producing an offspring of type $y$ at time $\tau$ in the ancestral distribution for fixed time $t \gg \tau$ is proportional to its forward probability multiplied by the expected fitness of the offspring at time $t$:
+Following Eq.~\eqref{eq:pop_bwd_T}, the probability of producing an offspring of type $y$ at time $\tau$ in the ancestral distribution for fixed time $t \gg \tau$ is proportional to its forward probability multiplied by the expected fitness of the offspring at time $t$, given by